-From Alexa to Google Home and Ring, smart home devices are much more accessible than we once thought possible.
+From Alexa to Google Home and Ring, smart home technology is much more accessible than we once thought possible.
 In fact, smart homes are on the rise and forecasted to surpass 300 million by 2023.
 We’re all spending a lot of time at home these days, something made easier by these varied technologies that are available at our fingertips.

 You Don’t Have to be a Millionaire